Taotetutin/ObstetricCalculator-1/replit.md

 # Overview

-This is a comprehensive medical calculator application focused on pregnancy and prenatal care.
-The application provides multiple specialized calculators for obstetric assessments, medication safety evaluation, and pregnancy monitoring tools.
-It's built as a full-stack web application with both client and server components, designed to assist healthcare professionals in making informed decisions during pregnancy care.
+ObsteriX Legend is a comprehensive bilingual (Spanish/English) medical web application focused on obstetrics, providing medical calculators, educational content, and resources for healthcare professionals.
+The application features gestational calculations, medication risk assessment with complete FDA database integration, interactive drug interaction analysis, and educational tools, with critical emphasis on accurate FDA pregnancy safety classifications, mobile-optimized interfaces, and universal access to ALL FDA-classified medications.

 # System Architecture